Is Eating Alive Octopus Animal Cruelty?

 alive octopus catch

-Moreover, capturing live octopuses frequently can have severe environmental consequences.
+Moreover, capturing alive octopuses frequently can have severe environmental consequences.
 Two standard methods, trawling and trap usage, raise particular concerns.
-Trawling involves dragging large nets along the ocean floor to catch octopuses.
-In this process, it can scrape and damage the seabed’s delicate ecosystems, disrupting habitats for various marine life forms.
+Trawling is when they put large nets on ocean beds to catch octopuses.
+Now not only octopuses are caught but other marine life gets disturbed too.
+Sea habitat is delicate and it can get damaged by such practices.

-The use of traps, designed to target octopuses, often unintentionally capture other non-target species, including juvenile fish and marine creatures.
-This bycatch not only contributes to the shortage of these unintended catches but also disrupts the balance of ocean ecosystems.
+The use of traps, designed to target octopuses, often unintentionally captures other non-target species, including juvenile fish and marine creatures.
+This disturbs the sea habitat and can damage the balance and harmony of the natural ecosystem.

 Health And Safety Risks